Circadian No. 1-Habitat-Submaterial

 100% MERINO WOOL FELT:

 One of the oldest man-made textiles, wool felt is an excellent material for our designs.
 It is flexible, durable, water-resistant, self-extinguishing, and takes color with deep saturation.
-Felt also has sound-dampening properties, which makes it superbly useful in interior environments.
+Wool felt also has sound-dampening properties, which makes it superbly useful in interior environments.

 NATURAL CORK: